itkinside/itkconfig/README.md

 * Makes writing **Key-Value** configuration files easy.
 * Allows, in contrast to JSON, comments in your files - just prepend them with a `#`.
+* If you want to use `#` in a value, or preserve leading and trailing spaces, wrap the value in double quotes: `"#value"`
 * Use the same methods as when demarshalling JSON-files, just define your configuration struct with your wanted types and let ITKconfig take care of the rest.